indexcosmos/indexcosmos.github.io/_posts/2015-08-28-how-I-made-my-github-page.md

 ### Step 2.
 Install Ruby

 Ruby has specific system requirements.
-Once you have ruby setup and running it will help build the gem dependencies you will need for Jekyll.
-Since I'm working with Windows 8.1 I went with [RubyInstaller](https://www.ruby-lang.org/en/documentation/installation/#rubyinstaller) Ruby 2.0.0-p645 (x64) and [DevKit](http://rubyinstaller.org/downloads/) that corresponds with my installed version of Ruby.
+Once ruby is setup and running it will help build the gem dependencies you will need for Jekyll.
+Since I'm working with Windows 8.1 I went with [RubyInstaller](https://www.ruby-lang.org/en/documentation/installation/#rubyinstaller) Ruby 2.0.0-p645 (x64) and [DevKit](http://rubyinstaller.org/downloads/) that corresponds with the installed version of Ruby.

 Dowload RubyInstaller and check “Add Ruby executables to your PATH” box.
 If you'd like to read more about working with [Ruby on Windows](http://rubyonwindowsguides.github.io/book/ch02-01.html) this is a great guide which explains indepth the install process.